mr-builder/mrbuilder/docs/getting-started.md

 there name,version, description and mrbuilder configuration

 ### Your Components
-Each of your components should have a dependency to {your}_builder and scripts set to run
+Each of your components should have a dependency to {your_builder} and scripts set to run

 ```json